Townsville Bulletin – August 28, 2018: Here in Townsville, our hardworking trade professionals drive our local economy.

 In July this year, Tec-NQ introduced integrated technologies in Year 10 TecPREP.
 In 2019, the P-TECH (Pathways in Technology) program will be introduced at Tec-NQ as an integrated technologies enterprise qualification.

-“P-TECH is a world-leading educational model that offers high school students an industry supported pathway to a STEM related qualification,” Mr Jorgensen said.
+“P-TECH Australia is a world-leading educational model that offers high school students an industry supported pathway to a STEM related qualification,” Mr Jorgensen said.

-“The Australian Government has invested in a P-TECH pilot and has engaged Skilling Australia Foundation (SAF) to help local stakeholders work together to develop and implement the program at 14 pilot sites across the country.”
-P-TECH enables students at Tec-NQ to develop a range of transferable STEM skills in alignment with pre-apprenticeship qualifications in electrical, engineering and information technologies.
+“The Australian Government has invested in a P-TECH Australia pilot and has engaged Skilling Australia Foundation (SAF) to help local stakeholders work together to develop and implement the program at 14 pilot sites across the country.”
+P-TECH Australia enables students at Tec-NQ to develop a range of transferable STEM skills in alignment with pre-apprenticeship qualifications in electrical, engineering and information technologies.

-“The North Queensland P-TECH Partnership, supported by Growcom, Ergon Energy, Wilmar Sugar and James Cook University is redefining skills development and creating career pathways for our local industry,” Mr Jorgensen said.
+“The North Queensland P-TECH Australia Partnership, supported by Growcom, Ergon Energy, Wilmar Sugar and James Cook University is redefining skills development and creating career pathways for our local industry,” Mr Jorgensen said.

 “Local manufacturers are investing in robotics and machine integration.
 Farmers within the region are investing in wireless control systems and automated equipment to maintain and manage their vast operations.
 Our energy infrastructures are adapting to renewable energy production and distribution.”
-The P-TECH pathway introduced by Tec-NQ will equip students to identify, integrate, operate, maintain and repair new technology in industrial settings for STEM careers in a range of industries, including advanced manufacturing, energy and agricultural technology.
+The P-TECH Australia pathway introduced by Tec-NQ will equip students to identify, integrate, operate, maintain and repair new technology in industrial settings for STEM careers in a range of industries, including advanced manufacturing, energy and agricultural technology.

 For the past 10 years, local senior school and training provider Tec-NQ has been a key supplier of trade skills and industrious young apprentices for industry.